-So, if you’re unsure of how good you’ll be at creating your app, you can test it out first to see how it goes!
-After your app is live on the App Store, you can make future updates in the app maker so your users can have the most current version.
+- After your app is live on the App Store, you can make future updates in the app maker so your users can have the most current version.
 Ready to start building?
-Read on to learn which is the best app for you!
+Read on to learn which is the best app for you.

 In addition to charging a fee and/or having ads in your apps and generating income from your app that way, many of the companies we reviewed offer reseller programs (meaning after you build your app you can “white label” it and list it on the app builder’s marketplace for purchase by others.

 Those who purchase your app can then brand it with their own design and take a advantage of having a pre-built app while you make money each time they buy your app.
 A win-win!
 However to participate in the reseller program you must pay extra but depending on the service you can list multiple apps for one reseller fee.

 NOTE: In March 2017 Como changed their name to Swiftic.
 Swiftic is confident in their apps, and we are confident in making them our top pick.
 The company guarantees that you will see results within 6 months or you’ll get an extra six months free.

 Swiftic is our pick for best app maker.
 The example apps shown on their site have great designs and consumers say the tools are easy to use.
 They also offer additional features including loyalty programs, push notifications and automated actions.
 The downside is that the apps are only available for iOS and Android mobile devices.

 Reviews also state that Swiftic has excellent customer service although we don’t see a chat feature or phone number to contact them.
 So it looks like email (or their help center online) is the only way to go.
 They also have an option to hire a pro in case you need a little extra help.

 Como does not offer a free trial, but they do have a 30-day money back guarantee.

 - $57/month (if paid monthly)